fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Week 6.md

 	- Conservative, white, upper-middle class
 5. How does cheerleading function as something OTHER than a voluntary leisure activity for some of the characters?

-- **For sports competitive in nature - especially combat sports -, the ability to endure suffering is extremely important and this is seen extensively in CHEER**
+- **For sports competitive in nature, - especially combat sports - the ability to endure suffering is extremely important and is praised, this is seen extensively in CHEER**